florczakraf/ii/so2015/pracownia/readme.md

 Starting process with pid 12552
 Starting process with pid 12553
 Philosopher #1 is hungry
-Philosopher #1 takes spoon 4 and 1
+Philosopher #1 takes spoons: 4 and 1
 Philosopher #1 eats
 Philosopher #2 is hungry
 Philosopher #3 is hungry